emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 My goal here is to show you that learning a new language to a high level doesn't require a hardcore study plan, organization scheme, or intense regime of traditional group classes.

 **If you're chaotic and can't stick to routines — I can't — you can still do it.
 If you're busy adult with a real life, you can still do it.**

+I'm a walking disaster zone with close to zero organizational ability and a serious allergy to structured routine.
+I still managed to pull it off.

 All you really need is a few years, headphones, and a bunch of dead time: a commute, chores to do, meals to cook, laundry to fold, or whatever mindless tasks make you think you don't have time for a language in the first place.